alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/printing/printing.md

 ## How to create print jobs

-The foundation of printing in AlterNET UI is the <xref:Alternet.Drawing.Printing.PrintDocument> component - more specifically, the <xref:Alternet.Drawing.Printing.PrintDocument.PrintPage> event.
+The foundation of printing in AlterNET UI is the <xref:Alternet.Drawing.Printing.PrintDocument> component, more specifically, the <xref:Alternet.Drawing.Printing.PrintDocument.PrintPage> event.
 By writing code to handle the
 <xref:Alternet.Drawing.Printing.PrintDocument.PrintPage> event, you can specify what to print and how to print it.
 The
 following steps demonstrate creating print job: